saylordotorg/course_hist242/Unit13.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit14
+previous: ../Unit12
+---
 **Unit 13: China’s Re-emergence as a Global Power** <span id="13"></span>
 *With the death of Mao Zedong, the hated ‘Gang of Four’ was arrested and